-Support, such as targeted discussions with pupils, a phone call with parents, and inquiries into circumstances outside of school by the DSL, will be provided alongside the use of sanctions to prevent the misbehaviour recurring.
-After an initial incident of low-level negative behaviour, the sanctions in Appendix 1, restorative ladder, will be considered, with staff using their professional judgement and experience to determine what is appropriate and reasonable.
+Support, such as targeted discussions with pupils, a phone call with parents, and inquiries into circumstances outside of school by the DSL, will be provided alongside the use of consequences to prevent the misbehaviour recurring.
+After an initial incident of low-level negative behaviour, the consequences in Appendix 1, Restorative Ladder, will be considered, with staff using their professional judgement and experience to determine what is appropriate and reasonable.
+We use the 'Remind, Repair, Restore' graphic (Appendix 2) as a quick visual representation of the stage children are at and where to go next, e.g. 'Let's remind ourselves of the School Rules' (Remind),'Let's have a chat with Charlie and ask him how we can put this right' (Repair), or 'These fidgets really help me to stay focused and calm when my teacher is talking' (Restore).